jetbrains-academy/Machine-Learning-101/Pima Indians Diabetes and Linear Classifier/Stochastic Gradient Descent/task.md

 plot_classification(X, y)
 ```

 Then, run `task.py`.
-You will see the visualizations of the algorithm work for different `k` with different `loss` functions in *Course View* on the left.
+You will see the visualizations of the algorithm's performance for various `k` values and `loss` function in the *Course View* on the left.

 Try changing the `n_iter` and `k` parameters and see how it affects the error rate and the working time of the algorithm.